01 of 08

 The Basic Bar Gear

 You know what goes into the drinks, now you need the tools to mix them up.
-While you can get away with very few tools, you should consider these tools to be absolutely essential if you want to mix up a variety of great drinks:
+There's no need to go all out, but a few bar tools are absolutely essential if you want to mix up a variety of great drinks:

 - Jigger (for measuring)

-- Strainer (if not built into your shaker)
+- Strainer (if one's not built into your shaker)

 While you can get many great cocktail recipes from the internet, nothing beats a good book.
 There are a number of great bartending guides available that can kick off your bar library.

 Do you really need a cocktail shaker?
-If you want to stick with simple mixed drinks like the Gin & Tonic or White Russian, probably not.
+If you want to stick with simple mixed drinks like the gin and tonic and white Russian, probably not.
 However, if you want to break free from that style of drink, then a cocktail shaker is vital.

 The biggest complaint about shaking cocktails is that it takes too much time.
 While it may take a minute or two longer, the quality of your drinks will be worth the effort.